 Effective questions and good survey design are important for generating quality data and maximising completion rates.
 Poor questions result in poor feedback that cannot be relied upon.
 Dropout is the enemy of achieving a robust sample.
 It is a win in the first place to get someone to agree to participate in an online survey.
 It is unforgivable if they drop out because they are bored or frustrated.

 The following is a guide to creating an effective and engaging survey:

 - Logical flow of questions.
 In order to make the questions easier and faster to answer they should be grouped with like questions and ordered in a logical manner.
 Imagine answering questions about your attitude to boat refugees, then being asked about your experience of your favorite fast food chain.
 The transition can be jarring.
 Obviously there is a need to be able to change topics, however minimising any unnecessary shifts, particularly at inappropriate times, will result in a more effective survey.

 - Questions need to be easy to understand.
 Many surveys will be completed without the aid of anyone to clarify any confusion.
 It is important to make sure that questions can be readily understood without any additional information.
 Of major concern is that ambiguous or difficult to understand questions can be answered incorrectly which can bring the data into question.

 - Provide questions appropriate for the audience.
 People can and will answer just about any question put in front of them.
 This doesn’t mean that they are qualified to answer them, or are able to provide insightful feedback.
 A good way to check this is to ask yourself, “will my audience know the answer to that question”?

 - Avoid double negatives.
 Double negatives, particularly in combination with the available responses, can make answering questions difficult.
 Imagine the question:

-For a participant, ‘no’ my manager is non-responsive could be a challenging idea.
+For a participant, the response “No, my manager is not non-responsive” could be a challenging idea.